mnavasloro/legal-llms/Notes.md

 - close tmux window: ctrl+b then d

 ### 26.06.25

-- clarify which additional models we want to test -> how much additional disk space is required (disk currently full) => email to Alex sent to increase disk space, give Maria access to jurix and ollama
+- clarify which additional models we want to test -> how much additional disk space is required (disk currently full) -> email to Alex sent to increase disk space, give Maria access to jurix and ollama => DONE
+- Length of documents: check context length of LLMs
+- try out different prompts (very little to very structured)
+    - focus on text and do not "summarize" the event
+    - lenient evaluation for llms -> publications? otherwise argue with LLM architecture
+    - try out different ways to limit creativity, probabilities,... (temperature? or other properties?)
+- Make it more explicit to have the actual sentence as well in the output
+- Preprocessing: add numbers to sentences to check order (for evaluation)

 ### 28.05.25